pilanza/Pokedex/README.md

 # Pokédex

-This is my version of a Pokédex.
+This is my version of a Pokédex. <br>
 🚧 Under Construction 🚧

 ## Content Table